RADFORD, M[ONA]. A[UGUSTA]. (3 Aug

 1940s

-Apparently the sister of mystery writer Shelley SMITH.
-Author of a single
+Sister of mystery writer Shelley SMITH.
+Author of a single novel under her

 |